Measurement of the ($\pi^-$, Ar) total hadronic cross section at the LArIAT experiment

 \subsection{Applying the ``Thin-Slice'' Method}

 The tracking and calorimetry algorithms provide measurements of $E_{\text{Dep},n}$, the energy deposited along the pion's path at each segment between two 3D points of the trajectory, where the segment length is known as the ``track pitch'' ($\delta X$).
-Figure~\ref{fig:pitch} compares the distribution of track pitches for data and simulation, which are in agreement with a mean $\delta X$ of 4.7~mm and comparable widths.
+Figure~\ref{fig:pitch} compares the distribution of track pitches for the high energy tune data and simulation, which are in agreement with a mean $\delta X$ of 4.7~mm and comparable widths (comparable agreement is found for the low energy tune data).
 Although the widths of these distributions are narrow, we assign to each slice a weight of ${\delta X}/{4.7}$, which allows us to simplify our machinery to use the fixed mean value of track pitch in the equations.
 The collection plane signals are used to obtain the measurement of deposited energy in each argon slice, shown in Figure~\ref{fig:enDep}.
 This per-slice energy deposition, together with the particle's momentum measurement from beamline instrumentation, allows us to assess the kinetic energy of the matched pion candidate at each point of the pion's reconstructed track.

 We start by estimating the pion's initial kinetic energy as it enters the front face of the LArTPC, $ E^\text{kin}_{\text{Front Face}}$, as

 where $p_{\text{Beam}}$ is the momentum measured by the LArIAT spectrometer, the mass of the pion is $m_{\text{Beam}} = 139.57018\pm0.00035$~MeV~\cite{Patrignani:2016xqp}, $E_{\text{Loss}}$ is a correction for the kinetic energy lost in the uninstrumented material between the final wire chamber (WC4 in Figure~\ref{fig:beamlinebird}) and the LArTPC front face.
 Figure~\ref{fig:ELoss100A} shows the $E_{\text{Loss}}$ distribution for the simulation of pions in the LArIAT simulation.
 The lower of the two peaks is that of particles which pass through the central hole of the halo scintillator paddle, while the upper peak is particles that traverse the scintillator plastic body of the halo paddle, where they lose approximately 7~MeV more energy than the hole-crossing particles.